segmentio/analytics-angular/README.md

   }
 }
 ```

+> **Tip!** Other hooks might be better for other situations.
+You can see the [Angular docs on lifecycle hooks](https://angular.io/guide/lifecycle-hooks) for more information.

 ## 🤔 What's next?
 Once you've added a few track calls, **you're done**!
 You've successfully installed `Analytics.js` tracking.
 Now you're ready to see your data in the Segment dashboard, and turn on any destination tools. 🎉